membrane/api-gateway/distribution/examples/openapi/README.md

 # Overview and Swagger UI

-The __openAPIProxy__ has an UI that can be reached on its port e.g. [http://localhost:2000/api-doc](http://localhost:2000/api-doc).
+The __openAPIProxy__ has a UI that can be reached on its port e.g. [http://localhost:2000/api-doc](http://localhost:2000/api-doc).
 Follow the links on the left to access the Swagger UI or the link on the right to download the OpenAPI document.

 ![Overview UI](openapi-proxy/api-overview.png)

-To get a JSON description of the deployed OpenAPI documents call the same <a href="curl http://localhost:2000/api-doc">URL</a> outside of the browser e.g. in curl or Postman:
+To get a JSON description of the deployed OpenAPI documents call the same <a href="curl http://localhost:2000/api-doc">URL</a> outside the browser e.g. in curl or Postman:

 ```
 curl http://localhost:2000/api-doc